Damp and mould policy

 6.16 If Category 1 damp and mould hazards are identified (as defined by the Housing Health and Safety Rating System) or it is deemed unreasonable for the occupants to remain in the property while the works are carried out, alternative accommodation arrangements will be offered.
 The tenant will be supported throughout this process.

-6.17 Ensure accurate records are retained pertaining to all customer contacts.
+6.17.6 Ensure accurate records are retained pertaining to all investigations, communications with the tenant, access attempts and work done.

 7. Tenant’s responsibilities